NaomiPretty/alx-system_engineering-devops/0x02-shell_redirections/README.md

- It is a good file that cuts iron without making a noise
+ It is a good file that cuts iron without ma

+king a noise